inVisement/yaad/README.md

 - makes your page expandable when clicking on h1-h4 (configurable)
 - adds api-fetcher to your documentation to test and fetch api calls by clicking on links

-I often struggles with easy documentation of APIs that we develop, so I developed this little helper.
+I often struggle with easy documentation of APIs that we develop, so I developed this little helper.
 If you embrace eXtreme Programming, this library helps you to focus on your code and markdown.

+Example: this repo's pages (https://invisement.github.io/yaad/src/) are created by itself with no jenkin, static generator.
+Just following the below.

 ## how to install

 following example shows how to use:

+index.html:
 ```html

 <!doctype html>